 Chief Operating Officer, Chicago Fire Soccer Club

-Under Khosla’s direction, the Fire has constructed The PrivateBank Fire Pitch, a $22 million, 150,000 square-foot community soccer facility; built the second-largest MLS youth club in – with 16,000 players; launched Chicago Fire Rec Soccer League, the area’s largest adult league – 14,000 players, built a media property generating more than 100 hours of linear television broadcasts, 16,000 hours of digital content for more than 350,000 followers; and has expanded the Chicago Fire Foundation, which has been honored as the 2016 Beyond Sport Team of the Year, the 2015 Robert Wood Johnson Foundation Sport Team of the Year and is a Chicago Charity Challenge Helping Hand honoree two years running.
+Under Khosla’s direction, the Fire has constructed The PrivateBank Fire Pitch – a $22 million community soccer facility, built Fire Juniors – the second-largest MLS youth club – with 16,000 players, launched Chicago Fire Rec Soccer League – the area’s largest adult league – with 14,000 participants, built a media property generating more than 100 hours of linear television broadcasts, reconfigured a comprehensive digital platform with more than 350,000 social media followers, and has expanded the Chicago Fire Foundation, which has been honored as the 2016 Beyond Sport Team of the Year, the 2015 Robert Wood Johnson Foundation Sport Team of the Year and is a Chicago Charity Challenge Helping Hand honoree two years running.

 Khosla is currently actively involved with several notable organizations.
 He serves on the Advisory Council and Board of Directors for the Chicago Sports Commission, the Chicago Chapter Board for the National Sports Marketing Network, and is a member of the Chicago Economic Club and YPO Chicagoland.
 He was also named to the 2013 Crain’s Chicago Business 40 Under 40 list.

 Khosla holds a Bachelor's degree in Industrial Engineering from the University of Wisconsin-Madison and an MBA from Northwestern University's Kellogg School of Management.
 He currently resides in Chicago with his wife, Charisse, and their three daughters.